thames-technology/monads/src/Option/README.md

 Moves the value `v` out of the `Option<T>` if it is `Some(v)`.

 In general, because this function may throw, its use is discouraged.
-Instead, prefer to use pattern matching and handle the `None` case explicitly.
+Instead, try to use `match` and handle the `None` case explicitly.

 #### Throws